cusbg/rna-ss-conservation-annotator/README.md

-# rna-ss-conservation-annotator
-### A tool for secondary structure-based annotation of a set of RNA molecules
+### A tool for secondary structure-based conservancy annotation of a set of RNA molecules

 Given multiple sequences with its secondary structures,